RolandPheasant/DynamicData.ReactiveUI/README.md

 ### What is this library?

 **ReactiveUI** is a powerful MVVM framework based on Rx.
 **Dynamic Data** is a portable class library based on Rx and provides an observable list and an observable cache.
-There are a very rich set of collection specific operators.
+The dynamic data collections come with a very rich set of collection specific operators.

 This library plugs dynamic data observables into reactive ui